 Incident communication between ServiceNow and PagerDuty is bi-directional.
 This allows you to trigger, reassign, resolve, use Incident Workflows, post status updates and set impacted Business Services in either system.
 The following behavior is supported:

-When a ServiceNow ticket is created, it automatically triggers a PagerDuty incident and notifies responders.
+When a ServiceNow ticket is created, it automatically triggers a PagerDuty incident and notifies on-call responders.
 A responder acknowledges the PagerDuty incident, and above actions from PagerDuty are kept in sync with the ServiceNow ticket.

 Requirements